Gorav22/AI-Real-Estate-Agent/README.md

 ### Using the Agent
 1. **Enter API Keys**:
-   - Input your Firecrawl and OpenAI API keys in the sidebar
+   - Input your Firecrawl and Gemini API keys in the sidebar
    - Keys are securely stored in the session state

 2. **Set Search Criteria**: